Niksko/blog/README.md

 ## Deployment

+Build the site to the `/docs` directory with `docker-compose run hugo`.

 Github is configured to serve this as a page out of the `/docs` directory on the `master`.
 Pushing to `master` will update the live site.